ilkhem/icebeem/README.md

 ## Using SLURM
 The bash scripts `slurm_main.sbatch` (GPU) and `slurm_main_cpu.sbatch` (CPU) are SLURM wrapper around `main.py` and allow to run multiple experiments in parallel on a SLURM equipped server.
-You may have to change the `#SBATCH` configuration flags in the script according to your system.
+You may have to change the `#SBATCH` configuration flags in the scripts according to your system.

-This script sets `--n-sims` to `1`, and allows the user to select the seeds for which to run the experiments using the `--array` flag of `sbatch`.
-The rest of the arguments/flags can be passed as arguments of `slurm_main.sbatch`:
+These scripts set `--n-sims` to `1`, and allows the user to select the seeds for which to run the experiments using the `--array` flag of `sbatch`.
+The rest of the arguments/flags can be passed as arguments of `slurm_main.sbatch` or `slurm_main_cpu.sbatch`:
 ```
 sbatch --array=some_seed_values slurm_main.sbatch --the_rest_of_the_arguments
 ```